Usage of MLDSA and MLKEM in Go Language

 25

-26 // The sender generates ciphertext and a shared key with Encapsulate.
+26 // The sender generates the ciphertext and shared key using Encapsulate.

 27 cipherText, SenderSharedKey := clonedReceiverPubKey.Encapsulate()